 Greg started riding in 1994 after taking an RSS (former BRC course), purchasing a Honda Gold Wing GL1500 as his first bike.
 He became a RiderCoach with CMSP and MSF in 1996 after taking an ERC course and realizing he had picked up too many bad habits.
 Currently an airhead riding a 1984 BMW R100RS.
 Primary riding is and has been commuting to and from work, sometimes as much as 200 plus miles per day riding between customer sites.
 The only riding that he manages to get in during the weekend is teaching the BRC and ERC courses when not spending time with his family.

 Chuck rides an '05 Victory Kingpin.
 He and his family also ride dirt bikes and ATVs whenever they can.

 I have ridden motorcycles since I was about 12, started on a Honda 50 that I begged my dad to get for me.
-Since moving to Colorado Springs in late 1995, I've been involved with both off road and on road ridding.
-I've had the good fortune of participating in the training of new motorcycle riders for almost ten years and hope to continue for may more.
+Since moving to Colorado Springs in late 1995, I've been involved with both off road and on road riding.
+I've had the good fortune of participating in the training of new motorcycle riders for 14 years and hope to continue for many more.